 Take advantage of the warm weather and dry your clothes on a clothesline instead.
 To take out the stiffness, move your clothes to the dryer when they’re almost dry and add a fabric softener sheet.
 Drying your clothes outside for even a little bit makes a big difference.

-Save even more: Still using an old dryer?
-Switch to an ENERGY STAR-certified clothes dryer instead!
-You’ll save a bunch of energy and get a $50 rebate from us.
+Still using an old dryer?
+Switch to an ENERGY STAR® certified clothes dryer instead!
+You’ll save energy and save even more with a $35 rebate from us.

-For summertime, energy-saving ideas, just do these four and being energy efficient won’t be a chore.
+During summertime, use these four energy-saving ideas, and being energy efficiency won’t be a chore!